lillyyanke/HyperQBDownload/README.md

 4. Run the app
   *npm start*

-To build and executable and fix permissions:
+To build an executable and fix permissions:
 1. *npm run dist*
 2. Open the dmg file and move to applications
 3. Go to applications folder and open a terminal at HyperQB_Download folder